-Objective Projected Start and End Dates Title IIIB Funded PD or C Update Status A. Prevent and mitigate the abuse of older July 2020 Leveraging one-time COVID-19 emergency response people and adults with disabilities through to June funds, the Elder Abuse Prevention (EAP) program public outreach and awareness building.
-The 2024 printed and distributed over 14,000 fliers in various Elder Abuse Prevention program will provide languages to promote personal and home safety in outreach and education to mandated reporters response to anti-API hate violence.
-In addition, through and the community.
-This will include 25 training sessions for mandated reporters and the EAP program's regular grant funding, we created a 20 public education sessions, as well as the formal anti-API hate campaign - including businesses, nonprofits, and City agencies - to develop a statement distribution of 4,450 copies of educational of solidarity against anti-API hate violence and to materials. establish an anonymous San Francisco Police Department hotline to report these crimes.
-The EAP also serves on the San Francisco District Attorney's AAPI Elder Abuse Steering Committee.
-B. Enhance the City's network of resources July 2020 The Adult Protective Services Financial Abuse Virtual working together to identify and address to June Unit pilot program continues to provide dedicated legal instances of elder and dependent adult 2024 support for issues of elder financial abuse, supported by abuse.
-We will fund a dedicated position in our quarterly stakeholder meetings.
-We have also launched Legal Services program to collaborate with two new multidisciplinary teams (MDTs) with City and Adult Protective Services to address cases of community partners: (1) the High Risk Self-Neglect MDT, elder financial abuse.
-Through the Forensic addressing the needs of individuals who are unable to Center, a multi-disciplinary team of service care for themselves, and (2) the Elder and Disability providers, law enforcement, the Ombudsman Death Review Team, which focuses on systems and Adult Protective Services will convene improvement to prevent unnecessary deaths due quarterly to resolve complex cases of abuse, abuse neglect and exploitation. neglect, and self-neglect.
+Objective Projected Start and End Dates Title IIIB Funded PD or C Update Status A. Prevent and mitigate the abuse of older July 2020 In addition to their typical practice of distributing people and adults with disabilities through to June materials that promote safety in the community, Elder public outreach and awareness building.
+The Elder Abuse Prevention program will provide 2024 Abuse Prevention program providers have also have conducted several special activities in the last year. outreach and education to mandated reporters These activities include: publishing articles on the and the community.
+This will include 25 National Alliance for Caregiving website; speaking at training sessions for mandated reporters and statewide conferences; leading an Elder Abuse Task- 20 public education sessions, as well as the Force with a special emphasis on support for distribution of 4,450 copies of educational Asian/Pacific Islander communities, appearing on local materials. podcasts to bring attention to Elder Abuse issues in San Francisco; and managing a Twitter account for Elder Abuse Awareness, which has allowed us to reach more than 5,000 individuals and organizations.
+B. Enhance the City's network of resources July 2020 The Adult Protective Services Financial Abuse Virtual working together to identify and address to June Unit continues to provide dedicated legal support for instances of elder and dependent adult 2024 issues of elder financial abuse, supported by quarterly abuse.
+We will fund a dedicated position in our stakeholder meetings.
+In addition, in FY 2022-23, we Legal Services program to collaborate with launched the High Risk Self Neglect multi-disciplinary Adult Protective Services to address cases of team, including representatives from APS, communityelder financial abuse.
+Through the Forensic based organizations, healthcare professionals, and Center, a multi-disciplinary team of service other key partners.
+This group reviews and discusses providers, law enforcement, the Ombudsman and Adult Protective Services will convene client needs to identify and implement solutions that quarterly to resolve complex cases of abuse, support their ability to live safely and independently in the least restrictive setting.
+These activities will continue neglect, and self-neglect. in the coming year.